 In fairness, The Steam Experiment does have a few surprises in store in the final stretch, which we won’t spoil here.
 But mostly, it’s just weird.
 Weirdly written, weirdly shot, and weirdly acted.
 We’re not even sure what the merry-go-round had to do with the plot.

-The Steam Experiment's not the kind of film Kilmer's likely to proudly add to his filmography, like Tombstone, and it almost certainly won't be remembered by audiences like his turns as Batman or Iceman.
-But it is strangely compelling and, in an otherwise muddled film so full of shouting, nail guns, heat and chaos, Kilmer's performance is the calm, ice-cool centre.
+The Steam Experiment‘s not the kind of movie Kilmer’s likely to proudly add to his filmography, like Tombstone, and it almost certainly won’t be remembered by audiences like his turns as valet or Iceman.
+But it is strangely compelling and, in an otherwise muddled movie so full of shouting, nail guns, heat and chaos, Kilmer’s performance is the calm, ice-cool center.

 Now, if you’ll excuse us, we’re off to stand on a merry-go-round and stare menacingly for a bit.
 Where did we leave that roll-neck sweater?